State Policy

 Legislative

-Ensuring every Texan has equal access to healthcare.
+Ensuring every Texan has equal access to health care.

 Regulatory